Home > Skin Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 See Drugs Approved for Basal Cell Carcinoma for more information.

 Photodynamic therapy (PDT) is a cancer treatment that uses a drug and a certain type of laser light to kill cancer cells.
-A drug that is not active until it is exposed to light is injected into a vein.
+A drug that is not active until it is exposed to light is injected into a vein or put on the skin.
 The drug collects more in cancer cells than in normal cells.
 For skin cancer, laser light is shined onto the skin and the drug becomes active and kills the cancer cells.
 Photodynamic therapy causes little damage to healthy tissue.

-Interferon and imiquimod are biologic agents used to treat skin cancer.
+Interferon and imiquimod are immunotherapy drugs used to treat skin cancer.
 Interferon (by injection) may be used to treat squamous cell carcinoma of the skin.
-Topical imiquimod therapy (a cream applied to the skin) may be used to treat some small basal cell carcinomas.
+Topical imiquimod therapy (a cream applied to the skin) may be used to treat some basal cell carcinomas.